-The 2020 Adult Core Set includes 33 measures across six domains: (1) Primary Care Access and Preventive Care, (2) Maternal and Perinatal Health, (3) Care of Acute and Chronic Conditions, (4) Behavioral Health Care, (5) Experience of Care, and (6) Long Term Services & Supports.12 Long-Term Services & Supports (LTSS) is a new domain in the 2020 Adult Core Set.
+The 2020 Adult Core Set includes 33 measures across six domains: (1) Primary Care Access and Preventive Care, (2) Maternal and Perinatal Health, (3) Care of Acute and Chronic Conditions, (4) Behavioral Health Care, (5) Experience of Care, and (6) Long-Term Services & Supports.
+Long-Term Services & Supports (LTSS) is a new domain in the 2020 Adult Core Set.
 Nearly two-thirds of the 2020 Adult Core Set measures fall into the Care of Acute and Chronic Conditions and Behavioral Health Care domains (Exhibit 3).
 Behavioral Health Care is the largest domain in the 2020 Adult Core Set and the fastest-growing domain over time, with seven measures added to this domain since 2016.
 Two-thirds (22 measures) are process measures, and 85 percent (28 measures) can be calculated using an administrative data collection methodology.

-Highlights for FFY 2018 Adult Core Set reporting include the following: 13
+Highlights for FFY 2018 Adult Core Set reporting, the most recent year for which data are publicly available, include the following: